Eight effective ways to land your first freelance clients

 A quick way to get found on Google and send more potential clients to your site is to run a paid Google Ads campaign to promote your services.
 Unlike other marketing tactics, pay-per-click (PPC) advertising provides immediate results when done right.

 Read our beginner’s guide to learn how to get started with Google Ads.
-If it’s too confusing or you just want to make sure you get your money’s worth, then check out our 123 Reg PPC management services.

 6. Connect with potential clients